RamSailopal/global-dtree/README.md

 ![Alt text](global-dtree.webp?raw=true "Global dTree")

-The following CARS global is used for the demonstation:
+The following CARS global is used for the demonstration:

      ^CARS("Audi","A3","White","Petrol",2020)="$12,450"
      ^CARS("Audi","A8","Grey","Petrol",2016)="$13,200"